DaniMori/yos-award/output/Form.md

     know-how of data access management with Opal (and the Obiba suite in general), literate computing, and version control with git/GitHub.
-All these technologies enable creating reliable reproducible workflows, but learning to naviagte them is time- and effort-consuming; we need to draw our knowledge from the field of software engineering and computer science, and then adapt it and translate it to the needs and particularities of scientific production.
+All these technologies enable creating reliable reproducible workflows, but learning to navigate them is time- and effort-consuming; we need to draw our knowledge from the field of software engineering and computer science, and then adapt it and translate it to the needs and particularities of scientific production.